GadgetSeed/gadgetseed/shell/SHELL.md

 # Gadgetseed Command shell

-Gadgetseed has a command shell that is primarily intended for debugging systems and applications.
+Gadgetseed has a command shell that is primarily designed to debug systems and applications.

 ## How to use

-Command shells are usually available from the serial interface.
+The command shell is usually available from the serial interface.
-From the PC, please connect via serial terminal software.
+Please connect via serial terminal software from PC.
-The following is an example of launching a command shell for Stm32f746ngh6:
+The following is an example of launching the STM32F746NGH6 command shell:

 ```
 GadgetSeed Ver.
 0.9.5